Brisbane's Tennis Trail

 |Brisbane City||1 Parkland Boulevard||Ashley Cooper and Rod Laver plaques, Queensland Greats Wall, Roma Street Parkland||Ashley Cooper AO (Officer of the Order of Australia) was awarded a Queensland Great Award in 2007 as winner of eight Grand Slam titles and outstanding success on the international tennis circuit.
 Cooper was also recognised for his significant contribution to the development of tennis in Queensland and in particular youth mentorship.
 See the plaque on the Queensland Greats Wall at Roma Street Parkland.

 Rod Laver MBE (Member of the Order of the British Empire) is an international sporting star who left school at 15 years of age to pursue a career in tennis.
 His maiden international win came during his first trip abroad in 1956 when he won the US Junior Championship at 17.
 Rod's career boasts 20 major titles in singles, doubles and mixed doubles.
 Rod turned professional in 1962 and during a 23-year career that spanned the amateur and open eras, he won 47 professional titles in singles and was runner-up 21 times.
 Rod has been inducted into the International Tennis Hall of Fame and the Sports Australia Hall of Fame.
+He was recognised in 2005 as a Queensland great.

 |Brookfield||512 Brookfield Road||The Old Milton Ticket Box||The historic wooden ticket office from the old Milton Tennis Centre has been restored back to its former glory and forms part of the entrance at the Brookfield Tennis Complex.|